How Does NSF Protect Athletes?

 - Major League Baseball and the MLB Players Association (MLB/MLBPA)

 - The National Football League and the NFL Players Association (NFL/NFLPA)

 - The National Hockey League (NHL)

 - The Professional Golfers’ Association of America (PGA)

 NSF tests for more than 270 substances banned by the World Anti-Doping Agency and the United States Anti-Doping Agency.

 What Does NSF Certified for Sport® Mean for Me?

-Each batch of a Thorne product is tested for label claims, enabling athletes and other end consumers to know that what is on the product label is exactly what is in the bottle – and nothing else.
+Each batch of a Thorne product is tested for banned substances and annually tested for label claims, enabling athletes and other end consumers to know what is on the product label is exactly what is in the bottle – and nothing else.

 - NSF’s label-claim testing program is the ONLY American National Standards Institute (ANSI)-Accredited Dietary Supplements Product Certification program in existence.

 - Every product in the NSF testing program is subjected to a formulation, label, and marketing review before certification.